Madeleine L'Engle: Early life

 Madeleine L'Engle Camp was born in New York City on November 29, 1918, and named after her great-grandmother, Madeleine Margaret L'Engle, otherwise known as Mado.
 Her maternal grandfather was Florida banker Bion Barnett, co-founder of Barnett Bank in Jacksonville, Florida.
 Her mother, a pianist, was also named Madeleine: Madeleine Hall Barnett.
 Her father, Charles Wadsworth Camp, was a writer, critic, and foreign correspondent who, according to his daughter, suffered lung damage from mustard gas during World War I.

-L'Engle wrote her first story at age of five and began keeping a journal at age eight.
+L'Engle wrote her first story at age five and began keeping a journal at age eight.
 These early literary attempts did not translate into academic success at the New York City private school where she was enrolled.
-A shy, clumsy child, she was branded as stupid by some of her teachers.
+A shy, awkward child, she was branded as stupid by some of her teachers.
 Unable to please them, she retreated into her own world of books and writing.
 Her parents often disagreed about how to raise her, and as a result she attended a number of boarding schools and had many governesses.

 The Camps traveled frequently.
 At one point, the family moved to a château near Chamonix in the French Alps, in what Madeleine described as the hope that the cleaner air would be easier on her father's lungs.
 Madeleine was sent to a boarding school in Switzerland.
-However, in 1933, L'Engle's grandmother fell ill, and they moved near Jacksonville, Florida to be close to her.
+In 1933, L'Engle's grandmother fell ill, and they moved near Jacksonville, Florida to be close to her.
 L'Engle attended another boarding school, Ashley Hall, in Charleston, South Carolina.
 When her father died in October 1936, Madeleine arrived home too late to say goodbye.